hpcgarage/ParTI/Contributing.md

 Licensing and copyright
 -----------------------

-Contribution to SpTOL must license the code under (LICENSE NAME HERE).
+Contribution to SpTOL must license the code under [GPLv3](https://www.gnu.org/licenses/gpl.html).
 Put a copyright notice alongside with your name at the top of each file you modify.